dadooda/ori/README.md

-Object-oriented `ri` for IRB console
+Object-oriented RI for IRB console
 ====================================